Giovanni Costigan: Early life

 Costigan was born in Kingston upon Thames in 1905 to Irish parents.
 His mother was a Protestant descended from the Warren family who planted Ireland in the sixteenth century and his father was an Irish Catholic.
 They moved to England, both in their late 30s, in order to avoid the ostracism which came with religious intermarriage, neither of them ever returned to Ireland.
 Costigan visited Ireland for the first time when he was seventeen.

 Costigan grew up alongside a brother and a sister, both of whom were older than him.

 Neither of Costigan's parents received a systematic education, his father only attending a village school and his mother having no education except from that which was received from her governess.

 Costigan reports that his mother was heavily influenced by The History of Napoleon Bonaparte by John S. C. Abbott as a child, leading to his house in England being filled with the image of Napoleon, with his mother having an absolute adoration for him.
 He also reports that he grew up in the tradition of dislike for the Germans as a result of his mother's support for France in the Franco-Prussian War.
 He reports that his University education is what made him realise that these notions were foolish.

 His father had no interests in books or history, had lived on the land in Ireland and had retired when he came to England.

 Costigan reports that his childhood was "solitary" due to the lack of friends or relatives, having been ostracised by their families, that his parents had in England.
 Costigan was affected by anticatholicism as a child, leading him to keep away from other children and have few friends or playmates.
 He reports that it was this solitude which forced him to occupy his time reading voraciously.

 As a child during the Great War, much of his thought was consumed by that struggle.
 He claims that he never talked about this interest with other boys in his school.

 Costigan reports feeling no particular attachment to England or the Crown as a result of being Irish.
 Despite this, neither of his parents were Irish nationalists.
 He views his divided loyalty between Ireland and England, being regarded as foreign in both nations, as preparing him for a critical attitude to both.
-He compares leaving England for the USA to the loss of his faith.
+He compares leaving England for the US to the loss of his faith.

 Costigan's father died when he (Costigan) was eleven.

 In his later youth, Costigan developed great passions for Chess and cycling.
 He would play chess for Oxford.
 On his bicycle, he visited Ireland during the Civil War.
 When on the road from Dublin to Kilkenny, he narrowly avoided being robbed at gunpoint.
 He credits this trip as contributing alongside his education to his love of history.